 Working with our external contractor, Horus, we provide a bespoke enhanced screening service to meet the needs of departments and colleges.
 In certain posts this enhanced level is mandatory; details of these posts are available from the Personnel team.

-We offer an overseas criminal record checking service for overseas applicants, who are unlikely to appear on the UK criminal records database.
-This is often easier to do before the applicant arrives in the UK so please contact us for early advice.
+The University is a cosmopolitan workplace, attracting staff from all over the world.
+Our team offers an overseas criminal record checking service for overseas applicants, who are unlikely to appear on the UK criminal record database.
+This is often easier to do before the applicant arrives in the UK, so please contact us for early advice.